I'm thrilled to be a part of Larissa's blog tour for her Cherry Tucker novel Still Life in Brunswick Stew.

 **Everyone who leaves a comment on the Tour Page Click Here will be entered to win a $20 Amazon gift card!
 Anyone who purchases their copy of Still Life in Brunswick Stew before June 10 and sends their receipt to Samantha (at) ChickLitPlus (dot) com, will get five bonus entries.**

 Do you love a sweet romance?
-Do you love feel good at the end stories?
+Do you love happy endings?
 If yes, then these three books may be for you.
-Sweet Love of Mine ...
+Sweet Love of Mine When Grant...

 Titan I work at a Nissan dealership and we had a mama cat hanging around.
 She had babies and they were living under a car.
 One of the lad...